 BECAUSE HE LIVES

 The death of our loved ones who know and love the Lord is a bitter-sweet experience.
-It is bitter because we lose for a time the close and warm experience of. sharing life and love with them, but it is sweet because beyond the sorrow of our loss there is a knowledge that life is far better for them in the house of our Heavenly Father, and because His comfort and love become more meaningful to us.
+It is bitter because we lose for a time the close and warm experience of sharing life and love with them, but it is sweet because beyond the sorrow of our loss there is a knowledge that life is far better for them in the house of our Heavenly Father, and because of that, His comfort and His love become more meaningful to us.

-Pansy, was a daughter, a sister, a wife, a mother, a grandmother, a friend and fellow servant of Jesus Christ.
-She lived a useful life.
-Now she has laid her burdens down.
+Nathalie, was a sister, a wife, a mother, a grandmother (not grandma), a great grandmother, a friend, and fellow servant of Jesus Christ.
+She lived a useful and full life.
+She loved her music, loved to play her music.
+She was a Sunday school teacher.
+In later years she was unable to play her music and unable to attend church services, but she never lost contact with her church family.
+Now Nathalie has laid her burdens down.
 We gather in love to mourn our loss, but also to celebrate her gain.
 We come in the face of death's mystery, but also in the assurance of the resurrection and life eternal.
 "Because I live," Christ says to each of us, "so shall you live."

 .The apostle Paul tells us that death is the means whereby we shed our bodies of corruption in order to receive bodies which are not subject to decay.
 God did not intend that we should live forever in such a body.